magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

              (wrap-rpc)))
 ```

-As you see, in the namespace declaration we added a requirement
+As you can see in the namespace declaration, we now refer the `handler` symbol
-relative to the `modern-cljs.core` namespace to be able to intern the
-`handler` symbol we previously defined.
+from `modern-cljs.core` into the current namespace.
+We have also referred in

-We also added the `wrap-rpc` symbol to the `:refer` option of the
+the `wrap-rpc` symbol from `shoreleave.middleware.rpc`, which is used in the
-`shoreleave.middleware.rpc` namespace to be able to call it in the
-threading first macro `->` used to wrap the original handler with the
+thread-first macro `->` to wrap the original handler so that it can handle
-things needed to manage an ajax request.
+an ajax request.

-This is not not enough.
-To be able to parse the request received from
+However, this is not not enough.
+In order to parse the request received from
-an ajax client we also need to enrich the handler with the
+an ajax client, we will also need to enrich the handler with the
 [`site`][41] middleware which adds some standard features to the
 received request map: